 - Most of the passwords are much less secure than (randomly chosen) cryptographic keys.
 Although it is generally possible to choose secure passwords, in practise this is very rarely the case.
 There are several password cracker programs (see Links) and it is very likely, that they will succeed for the vast majority of passwords - even if this would take a long time.
 In contrast, public key cryptography seems actually secure as long as the keys are long enough.

 - You have to share the password.
 In public key cryptography you can publish your public key, but for self-decrypting archives you have to tell your conversation partner the password first.

 You can store your passwords in the Notebook PEA, but there are many open source programs which are better suited for this specific purpose.
 Look for password managers.

-Warning: On xdowns.com and other websites, a fake version of "Notebook PEA" is offered, which contains malware.
+Warning: On xdowns.com and other Chinese language websites, a fake version of "Notebook PEA" was offered, which contains malware.